 The human upgrade—the home built of mammoth tusks, mammoth ribs, and mammoth hide.
 The mammoth-bone-and-hide hut on the right was built roughly 15,000 years ago.

 Was there joy in this new ability?
 Was there celebration of this newfound mastery?
 Were there games to see who could make the best stone blades and who could skin the fastest?
 Did fans and clans feel passion as they urged their champions on?
 The tools remain.
 The cheers are gone.
 But I suspect they happened.

 One thing we know for sure.
 The ability to predict your destiny and to control it changes hormone flows in the body and the brain.
 It ups the level of immune system activity, hikes the level of health, tweaks the ability to see and think, and makes humans stand up straighter.
 Stone tools were humanity’s first handmade hormone boosters.
 They were also the first form of Capital.

 Let’s take a minute out to rewrite Adam Smith and the potent but outmoded concepts with which he helped found economics in 1776.
 Capital has traditionally meant machines, buildings, tools, shafts, hafts, instruments, plans, savings, and the training that we use to make things that others wish for.
 Smith called capital stored labor.
 And he was right.
-But he picked up just one piece of the puzzle and left the others scattered on the floor.
+But he picked up just one piece of the puzzle and can you buy viagra over the counter left the others scattered on the floor.
 Breakthroughs come from more than just the work of those who carry out another’s intention.
 Every piece of capital begins as a new invention.